Og-Amayokoy/Scratch-CUI/README.md

 # CUI

-You can rub scratch at terminal in the future.
+You can run scratch at terminal in the future.

 sorry, I don't finished to write this.